glotzerlab/signac-docs/docs/source/recipes.rst

 .. tip::

-   To test operations with a small interactive job, a 'test' group could be used that ensured that the operations did not try to run on multiple cores or GPUs.
+   To test operations with a small interactive job, a 'test' group can be used to ensure that the operations do not try to run on multiple cores or GPUs.